Skip to content

 Battlefield 6 Release Date, Beta Content, and Full Gameplay Breakdown

-Battlefield 6 is officially returning with a multi-phase open beta in August 2025, ahead of its scheduled full release on October 10, 2025, for PlayStation 5, Xbox Series X|S, and PC via Steam, the Epic Games Store, and the EA App.
-Battlefield Studios and Electronic Arts have confirmed that players will have access to four maps and four multiplayer modes during the open beta period, along with a selection of weapons, returning class roles, and new combat mechanics.
+Battlefield 6 is set to return with a multi-phase open beta in August 2025, leading up to its official launch on October 10, 2025, for PlayStation 5, Xbox Series X|S, and PC via Steam, the Epic Games Store, and the EA App.
+Electronic Arts and Battlefield Studios confirmed that the beta will feature four maps, four multiplayer modes, a curated arsenal of weapons, returning class roles, and fresh combat mechanics for players to test.

 The Battlefield 6 beta will be conducted in three waves.
 Early access is available from August 7 to 8 for players who either signed up for Battlefield Labs before July 31 or claimed Twitch Drops by watching partnered streamers during the multiplayer reveal on July 31.
 The open beta will then be available to all players during two additional timeframes: August 9 to 10 and August 14 to 17.